pergalsk/api-mockup-server/README.md

 In bigger projects you don't wont to store all your routes and responses in one file.
 You can configure routes in separate file using `routes` config param and responses in `database` config param providing path to folder containing JSON files with response data.

 If you want to mockup only some of rest APIs you can use API Mockup Server as a mockup layer between your running back-end server and frontend application.
-In this scenario you have to configure proxy server target with runnig back-end.
+In this scenario you have to configure proxy server target with running back-end.
 If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on server start.

-Note: You have to restart the server when you make changes in configuration files _(server setup and routes config)_ while server is runnig _(except of JSON data files in database folder, which are loaded dynamicaly during request processing)_.
+Note: You have to restart the server when you make changes in configuration files _(server setup and routes config)_ while server is running _(except of JSON data files in database folder, which are loaded dynamically during request processing)_.

 Updated `server.js` file: